gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

     Execute the compiled JavaScript file.
     ```bash
     node dist/index.js
-    ```
-3.  **Check the output.**
+    ```3.  **Check the output.**
     The console output should be:
     ```text
     Hello, Professional TypeScript!
     ```

 ### 6. Discussion
 You have successfully established a professional-grade development environment.
-This setup enforces a clean separation of concerns:
+This setup uses modern tooling (`ESLint Flat Config`) within a traditional CommonJS project context, a common real-world scenario.
-*   **TypeScript (`tsc`)** is responsible for type-checking and compiling your code.
+*   **TypeScript (`tsc`)** is responsible for type-checking and compiling your code to CommonJS modules.
-*   **Prettier** is responsible for maintaining a consistent code format, eliminating style debates.
+*   **Prettier** is responsible for maintaining a consistent code format.
-*   **ESLint** is responsible for analyzing code for quality issues and potential bugs beyond what the type system can catch.
+*   **ESLint** is responsible for analyzing code for quality issues.
+Because its modern configuration file (`eslint.config.mjs`) is an ES Module, the **`jiti`** package was automatically installed to act as a compatibility layer, allowing the CommonJS-based ESLint process to load its ESM configuration file on-the-fly.
-The integration with VS Code automates this process, providing immediate feedback and ensuring every file saved is clean, consistent, and correct.
-This foundation is essential for efficient and scalable development.

 ### 7. Questions
 1. Why is using a version manager like `nvm` recommended over installing Node.js directly?
 2. What is the fundamental difference between the roles of ESLint and Prettier in this setup?
+3. What specific problem does the `jiti` package solve in our configuration?
-3. What would happen if `eslintConfigPrettier` was not the last entry in the exported array in `eslint.config.mjs`?
+4. What would happen if `eslintConfigPrettier` was not the last entry in the exported array in `eslint.config.mjs`?
-4. What is the purpose of the `.vscode/settings.json` file?
-Why is it useful in a team environment?
-5. We installed TypeScript globally (`npm install -g`), but the ESLint wizard added it as a project `devDependency`.
-Why is having a project-specific version crucial?
+5. Why is a project-specific `devDependency` on `typescript` (installed by the ESLint wizard) crucial for team projects?

 ---